mosguinz/MATH325/Homework/hw5.md

 $$

-> ## 4.
-Expand the kernel of the following matrices as span of vectors and then compute the dimension.
+## 4. Expand the kernel of the following matrices as span of vectors and then compute the dimension.

+> Assuming the question is asking for the dimension of the kernel i.e., the *nullity*.

 ### (a) $$\begin{bmatrix}    1 & 1 \\    1 & 2 \\    1 & 3\end{bmatrix}$$